capawesome-team/capacitor-file-opener/README.md

 However, we kindly ask you to respect our **fair use policy**:

 - Please **don't distribute the source code** of the sponsors-only repository.
 You may freely use it for public, private or commercial projects, privately fork or mirror it, but please don't make the source code public, as it would counteract the sponsorware strategy.
-- If you cancel your subscription, you're automatically removed as a collaborator and will miss out on all future updates.
+- If you cancel your subscription, you're automatically removed as a collaborator and will no longer have access to the sponsors-only repository.
 However, **you may use the latest version that's available to you as long as you like**.

 ## Demo